team-fire-nomz/fire-nomz-back-end/README.md

 	"title": "cheesesteak",
 	"version_number": "1",
 	"ingredients": "1 Italian Roll, your choice of meat (as much as you want)", "recipe_steps": "Fry up the meat n pop it in the bread..
-YUM!"
+YUM!", "tags": ["Burger"]
 }
 ```